 Chinese medicine exists in a holistic paradigm.
 Noon is the opposite of midnight, yes.
 9 am is the day, but it’s less Day with a capital D than 11 am or 1 pm, and definitely less wholly day than noon.

 There is no definite good or definite evil.
 Some outwardly good actions can have “evil” or bad consequences.
 And as we saw in the last post, there are no definitely healthy or definitely unhealthy choices either.

 Everything exists as one and it is in the comparison of one part of the whole to another that differences arise.
 Our yang zhi and yin zhi, conscious and unconscious will, arise from the same being and the desires that both parts of our will manifest in our lives are our desire.

 So when we find ourselves in situations that are uncomfortable or that our yang zhi is having trouble fighting through, we need to ask ourselves what small decisions and unconscious actions brought us here.

-I personally like to use Carolyn Elliot’s methods of Deep Fear Inventory and Existential Kink to explore my yin zhi.
-As I worked with and connected to my unconscious through meditation and journaling I learned that the tiny little actions and decisions I was making every day had brought me to this drastically different and wonderful place.
+I personally like to use Carolyn Elliot’s methods of Deep Fear Inventory and Existential Kink to explore my yin zhi. (affiliate link) As I worked with and connected to my unconscious through meditation and journaling I learned that the tiny little actions and decisions I was making every day had brought me to this drastically different and wonderful place.
 And as I continue my work exploring my unconscious, I can work with both my yin and my yang zhi to create the life I want for me and my family.